Dynamic Budget Throttling in Repeated Second-Price Auctions: Model

-As we have suggested previously, we consider two different input models for the value $(v_t)_{t \in [T]}$ in this work, respectively the stochastic model and the adversarial model.
+As previously suggested, this work examines two distinct input models for the values $(v_t)_{t \in [T]}$: the stochastic model and the adversarial model.

-\paragraph{Stochastic values and regret.} For the stochastic value model, we suppose that for each $t$, $v_t$ is drawn i.i.d. from some \emph{unknown} distribution $F$ with support on $[0, \vmax]$.
-We suppose that $F$ and $G$ are independent.
-In this case, to measure the performance of a throttling strategy, we compare its reward with the fluid adaptive throttling benchmark, which is the optimal expected revenue of any random strategy given the value without exceeding the budget in expectation.
+\paragraph{Stochastic values and regret.} Concerning the stochastic value model, it is assumed that for each $t$, $v_t$ is drawn i.i.d. from some \emph{unknown} distribution $F$ with a support on $[0, \vmax]$.
+We additionally suppose that $F$ and $G$ are independent.
+In this case, the performance of a throttling strategy is assessed by comparing its reward with the fluid adaptive throttling benchmark.
+The latter represents the optimal expected revenue of any random strategy given the value without exceeding the budget in expectation.
 Specifically,

-It is known (e.g., by \cite{balseiro2021survey}) that $\OPT$ sets an upper bound for the expected total reward of any throttling strategy with stochastic values.
-Consequently, we can define the regret of strategy $\beta$ facing $\OPT$ given $\bm v$, $\bm p$ and randomness $\bm \gamma$, that is,
+It is known that $\OPT$ provides an upper bound for the expected total reward of any throttling strategy with stochastic values \citep{balseiro2021survey}.
+Consequently, we can define the regret of strategy $\beta$ in relation to $\OPT$ given $\bm v$, $\bm p$ and randomness $\bm \gamma$.
+That is,

-Clearly, under stochastic values, our goal is to design a strategy $\beta$ such that the expectation of $\regretGamma$ is small.
-A stronger requirement is to have a small $\regretGamma$ with high probability on samples $(\bm v, \bm p)$ and randomness $\bm \gamma$.
+Clearly, under stochastic values, our goal is to design a throttling strategy $\beta$ that results in a low expectation of $\regretGamma$.
+A stronger requirement is to ensure a small $\regretGamma$ with high probability on samples $(\bm v, \bm p)$ and randomness $\bm \gamma$.

-\paragraph{Adversarial values and asymptotic competitive ratio.} We also consider the scenario that the inputs of $(v_t)_{t \in [T]}$ can be adversarial on $[0, \vmax]$, which captures the circumstances that the buyer has no confidence in the platform's recommendation value.
-For this part, we first define the hindsight throttling benchmark, which is the best performance advertiser could have achieved with the benefit of hindsight on $\bm v$ and $\bm p$.
+\paragraph{Adversarial values and asymptotic competitive ratio.} We also consider the scenario that the inputs of $(v_t)_{t \in [T]}$ are adversarial on $[0, \vmax]$, which accounts for the situations where the buyer lacks confidence in the item distribution.
+In this regard, we first define the hindsight throttling benchmark, which is the optimal performance advertiser could attain with the benefit of hindsight on $\bm v$ and $\bm p$.
 Specifically,